Frequently Asked Questions

 This FAQs section is designed to answer any questions you have, but do contact us if you need more information.

-Security
+Questions about Security

 At GradeMaker, security is at the centre of our entire business.
 We operate a full Information Security Management System and we have achieved ISO 27001 certification, the internationally recognised security standard.
 This provides our customers with assurance that all key security systems and processes are in place and well maintained.
 Each year our software is rigorously tested by independent experts who carry out ‘penetration testing’ and search for security vulnerabilities.
 In addition, every new release of our software is subjected to hundreds of automatic security tests.
 We do this multiple times to verify our software always provides industry leading levels of security for our customers.